Preparing/Protecting The Job Area

-Hip or ridge cap shingles are not only a great finishing touch to your roof, they are also a critical piece of your roof system that helps to protect some of the highest stress and vulnerable areas on your roof.
-GAF offers premium ridge cap shingles designed to match your GAF laminated shingles.
+Hip or ridge cap shingles are not only a great finishing touch to your roof, they’re also a critical piece of your roof system that helps to protect some of the highest stress and vulnerable areas on your roof.
+GAF offers premium ridge cap shingles designed to match your GAF shingles.

 Installing hip or ridge shingles requires working on some of the highest parts of your roof—the hips and ridges.
-Always utilize proper safety equipment to prevent falls or injury when installing hip or ridge shingles on your roof.
+As always when working on a roof, utilize proper safety equipment to prevent falls or injury when installing hip or ridge shingles on your roof.